alexstrack/techtips/README.md

 # techtips
-App to register tech tips from different sources.
+Webapp to register tech tips from different sources.